ngirard/lolcate-rs/README.md

     audio = ".*\\.(mp3|m4a|flac|ogg)$"
     ```

-    the path types can be used in queries:
+    these path types can be used in queries:
     ```sh
     $ lolcate --type img cropping
     /home/ngirard/Documents/READMEs/2018-05-15-Cropping_images_fig1.jpg